Gladys Marín: Return to legal politics and party leadership

+Legal case against Pinochet and 1999 presidential campaign

 On January 12, 1998, Marín filed a complaint — the first person in Chile to do so — against Augusto Pinochet, accusing him of genocide, kidnapping, illicit association and illegal inhumation.
 At the time, Pinochet was still the commander of the Armed Forces and would soon become a lifetime senator.
+Marín was staunchly against the proposal to make Pinochet a lifetime senator, stating that the complaint was aimed at fighting against the move.
 Marín's complaint led to hundreds of families to come forward and accuse Pinochet and his allies in court.

-She ran for president in 1999 and achieved less than four percent of the vote, becoming, alongside Sara Larraín, the first female candidates to contest the first round of a presidential election in Chile.
+She ran for president in 1999 against Joaquin Lavin of the Union Pro Chile Coalition and Ricardo Lagos of the incumbent Concertacion Coalition.
+Achieving less than four percent of the vote, Marín became, alongside Sara Larraín, the first female candidates to contest the first round of a presidential election in Chile.
+In the runoff election between Lavin and Lagos which followed, Marín and the Communist Party expressed hesitation to endorse Lagos against the far right Lavin, instead labeling them both "two sides of the same coin neoliberalism."

 In August 2000, Marín attended the Third Al Mathaba Conference, held by the Al-Mathaba World Anti-Imperialist Centre, a centre in Libya established by Libyan leader Muammar Gaddafi for supporting anti-imperialist and leftist revolutionaries worldwide, as the representative of the PCCh, whose erstwhile anti-Pinochet armed wing, the Manuel Rodríguez Patriotic Front, had received support from Libya and its leader.

+In the 2001 legislative elections, conflict among the Concertacion coalition emerged after the Socialist Party of Chile (PS) sought to endorse two candidates from the Communist Party.
+Some members of the governing Concertacion Coalition believed that this move would split the coalition ideologically, while members of the Communist and Socialist Parties saw it as an opportunity to grant the Communist Party a space in parliament, something they had not had since the coup of 1973.
+Additionally, the move aimed to boost the Concertacion Coalition's votes to secure two seats.
+Gladys Marín weighed in on the decision positively, stating "This agreement will allow the party to regain a legitimate presence in the parliament, which is long overdue."